Skip to Content

 • Work out.

-Your doctor may also suggest supplements to help prevent cluster headaches. like:
+Your doctor may also suggest supplements to help prevent cluster headaches, including:

 • Magnesium.